msveshnikov/nexus-autocode/README.md

 -   Dependency management for complex workflows
 -   Task templating for common workflows

-### Security and Privacy

--   Role-based access control
--   Audit logging for all system actions
--   Compliance with data protection regulations (e.g., GDPR, CCPA)
--   Secure handling of API keys and sensitive information
--   End-to-end encryption for data in transit and at rest

 ### User Interface

 -   Web-based dashboard for system monitoring and control